daniel-nagy/md-data-table/README.md

 **Version 0.5.1**

-* You can now set the default sort for a column.
+* You can now set the default sort direction for a column.

 **Version 0.5.0**